|Site Map | Bulletin Home | Temple University|

 Permission to study abroad is rescinded if the student’s GPA falls below 2.0, or the student is placed on academic warning or probation.
-As with all courses accepted in transfer, only a grade of C- of higher is acceptable; an official transcript must be forwarded to the student’s advising office before the beginning of the following semester.
-Thirty of the student’s last 45 credits must be taken at Temple University.
+As with all courses accepted in transfer, only a grade of C- or higher is acceptable; an official transcript must be forwarded to the student’s advising office before the beginning of the following semester.
+Thirty (30) of the student’s last forty-five (45) credits must be taken at Temple University.

 See International Programs and Study Abroad in the Academic Opportunities section.

 A student's academic history is contained in a transcript, which is maintained by the Office of Academic Records.